kizzanaome/Fast-food-fast-Django-graphql/README.md

 # Fast-food-fast-Django-graphql
-Fasst foo application in Django and graphql
+Fasst food application in Django and graphql